Elektra-V/RAG-arxiv-query/README.md

 ## Automatic Prompt Optimization (APO)

-The project includes Automatic Prompt Optimization using Agent-lightning to improve the agent's system prompt through iterative training.
+The project includes **AUTOMATED** Prompt Optimization using Agent-lightning to automatically improve the agent's system prompt through iterative training.
+The optimizer uses `RAGLitAgent` to automatically generate, test, and select the best prompt variations - no manual intervention needed!

 ### Running APO Training